 How To Plunge a Toilet

 While plunging a toilet, make sure the bowl does not keep getting filled up.
 If you have tried flushing once and the toilet is blocked, stop flushing.
 Unplug the flapper so no water from the tank can fill up the toilet bowl.
 Also, plunging may lead to some splashing, it is advised you cover the floor with newspapers to avoid a mess.
 In case you have tried any chemical drain cleaners, better wear some protective gloves while trying to plunge the toilet.

 Step 2- The Positioning

 Place the plunger directly over the drain hole.
 Make sure it completely covers it so that proper suction can be created.
 Keep the handle of the plunger perpendicular to the ground.
-This helps in creating better suction, as opposed to a slanting or leaning plunging action.
+This helps in creating better suction, as opposed to slanting or leaning plunging action.
 Additionally, the plunger should be completely submerged in the water.
-The plunger’s cup should be at least at the half point of the water level in the bowl.
+The plunger’s cup should be at least at the halfway point of the water level in the bowl.
 This is what makes the suction.
 It requires water, not partial air.

 Step 3- The Deed